otrv4/otrv4/otrv4.md

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's
     instance tags, and the querry message or the whitespace tag
-  Phi' = session identifier defines by the implementer
+  Phi' = session identifier defined by the implementer
   Phi = session identifier mandated by the OTRv4 spec || Phi'
 ```